Below Average

 How does Salem County Career and Technical High School rank in NJ?

-Salem County Career and Technical High School is ranked #1886 out of 2,463 schools in NJ.
+Salem County Career and Technical High School ranks #2,165 of 2,466 schools in NJ.

 What is Salem County Career and Technical High School's MySchoolScout rating?

-Salem County Career and Technical High School has a composite rating of 5.1 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Salem County Career and Technical High School has a current MySchoolScout rating of 4.6 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Salem County Career and Technical High School?